 - More about gear, stats, demons, etc.

 Some useful enchants can often be found on the Auction House for very little gold.
 Grab them if you like.
 Every little bit makes your leveling a bit faster.
+With patch 5.4 you can put any high level enchant on even the lowest level gear.
+Yes, Dancing Steel will go on a level 1 item.
+Use these on your heirlooms.
 Pick enchants in this order

 - Stamina (if you need more,) then Int > Spellpower > Haste